-Refer to Storage procedure.
-See Storage section.
+- · Refer to Storage procedure.
+See Storage section. - These items should be serviced by an authorized dealer.

 Flushing The Cooling System

 Flush the internal water passages of the outboard with fresh water after each use in salt, polluted, or muddy water.
 This will help prevent a buildup of deposits from clogging the internal water passages.